Nk2073/Blinkit-Analysis-by-Python/README.md

 📬 **Outcome**

 The analysis highlights the key drivers of Blinkit’s sales, showing which product categories, outlet types, and regions perform best.
-These insights can support data-driven strategies for improving revenue and customer satisfaction.
+These insights can support data-driven strategies for improving revenue, customer satisfaction, inventory planning, marketing strategies and expansion decisions.